Kroc/NoNonsenseForum/README.txt

 *       Make sure the folder has write-permissions

-*       Second-level sub-folders are not yet supported (E.g. '/Music/Techno/')
+*       Nested sub-folders are supported, to any reasonable depth (E.g. '/Music/Techno/')